Engineering

 - Circular Economy (pdf) 5 ECTS

-Project work courses can in some cases be offered to exchange students at the master level.
-Students will work together together with a research group in our ongoing research project.
+Within the general area of Resource Recovery (Biotechnology, Civil Engineering, Sustainable Energy and Thermal Processes, Polymer Technology and Resource Management) it is possible to do a research semester either as a project work course or as an internship.
+During the research semester students will work together together with a research group in one of our ongoing research projects.
 Admission are based on the availability of supervisors and of the projects relevance to ongoing research as well as the students’ previous experience.
 If you are interested in doing a project work course, contact the International Office at internationalstudent@hb.se